How to Build Your Own Home on Your Own Lot

-If you own a lot already or are inheriting one, you’re one step ahead of the dreaming stage.
+If you own land already or are inheriting some, you’re one step ahead of the dreaming stage.
 If you haven’t found that perfect lot yet, you can work with a Realtor who specializes in land purchases or contact a builder who can help you locate the right spot for your home.

-Paul Schumacher, founder and owner of Schumacher Homes, which builds homes in 15 states, says two-thirds of their customers already own land or are in the process of acquiring land.
-Schumacher Homes can recommend Realtors to the other one-third to help them find property.
+For instance, Paul Schumacher, founder and owner of Schumacher Homes, says two-thirds of their customers already own land or are in the process of acquiring land, plus they will provide Realtor recommendations to the other third.

 With an architect.

 Depending on your budget and the level of customization you’re looking for, you can hire an architect to transfer ideas from your wishlist to a blueprint.
 Rob Rutherford, owner of Nelson Homes in Arrington, Va., says having floor plans drawn by an architect could cost $5,000 to $6,000, while Schumacher says architectural fees can go up to $35,000.

 Internet search yields dozens of companies that sell floor plans that you can bring to a home builder for inspiration or to customize for your land.
 Floor plans that can be used for review, but not for building, cost anywhere from $150 to $500, while complete sets that can be provided to a builder for construction cost from $1,000 to $2,500 or more.

 Most homebuilders offer floor plans of their own that you can have built as designed.
 Depending on the builder, you can often customize the design to your specifications.
 Todd Bennett, a regional manager with Lockridge Homes in South Carolina and eastern Georgia, says his company has about 60 floor plans available with a variety of elevations, while Schumacher Homes and Nelson Homes have hundreds of floor plans.

 2. Study Your Land